alberthun/legacy-sense-docs/guides/003-rules/000-overview.md

 ### Adding an Action
 An action is the behavior that is executed when the conditions are met.
 An action can be in the form of sending an SMS, a Push message, an email, a webhook, or a combination of actions.

-a) Click *New Action* under the Actions section
-b) Select your desired action by clicking on the action: SMS, Email, Send Push, Webhook
+Under the Actions section, select your desired action by clicking on the action: SMS, Email, Send Push, Webhook

 #### SMS
 - **Message** - Enter the SMS message to be sent to recipients